ZohanHaqu/WFM/README.md

 ## Limitations

-- **No Compression/Extraction**: WFM does not support compressing or extracting folders or other advanced file manager features.
+- **No Compression/Extraction**: WFM does not support compressing or extracting folders or performing other advanced file manager tasks.
-- **Lightweight Functionality**: This file manager is intended to be simple and does not include any advanced file management features.
+- **Basic Features Only**: The file manager is designed to be simple and doesn't include advanced features.

 ## Installation

 1. Download the latest release from the [Releases page](https://github.com/Brunodev85/WFM/releases).
-2. Extract the files to your desired directory.
-3. Launch `wfm.exe` to start using the file manager.

 ## Usage